mikenomitch/quick-nomad-stack/README.md

 * Nomad Client load balancer for an ingress proxy admin UI
 * Related Subnets & Security groups

-Each node is set up as either a Nomad Server or Nomad Client with basic dependencies (i.e. curl, apt-transport-https, gnupg-agent, jq), Docker, and the Nomad binary.
+Each node is set up as either a Nomad Server or Nomad Client with basic dependencies (i.e. curl), Docker, and the Nomad binary.
 Nomad and Docker are both configured to launch as systemd services.

 See [the startup script template](./templates/startup.sh.tpl) and [nomad config setup template](./templates/nomad.sh.tpl) for details.